awsdocs/amazon-ec2-user-guide-windows/doc_source/xen-drivers-overview.md

 Citrix also has a driver component named XenGuestAgent, which runs as a Windows service\.
 It handles tasks such as shutdown and restart events from the API\.
 You can access and manage services by running `Services.msc` from the command line\.

 If you are encountering networking errors while performing certain workloads, you may need to disable the TCP offloading feature for the Citrix PV driver\.
-For more information, see [TCP Offloading](pvdrivers-troubleshooting.md#citrix-tcp-offloading)\.
+For more information, see [TCP offloading](pvdrivers-troubleshooting.md#citrix-tcp-offloading)\.

-## RedHat PV Drivers<a name="xen-driver-redhat"></a>
+## RedHat PV drivers<a name="xen-driver-redhat"></a>

 RedHat drivers are supported for legacy instances, but are not recommended on newer instances with more than 12GB of RAM due to driver limitations\.
 Instances with more than 12GB of RAM running RedHat drivers can fail to boot and become inaccessible\.
 We recommend upgrading RedHat drivers to Citrix PV drivers, and then upgrade Citrix PV drivers to AWS PV drivers\.

 The source files for the RedHat drivers are in the `%ProgramFiles%\RedHat` \(32\-bit instances\) or `%ProgramFiles(x86)%\RedHat` \(64\-bit instances\) directory\.
 The two drivers are `rhelnet`, the RedHat Paravirtualized network driver, and `rhelscsi`, the RedHat SCSI miniport driver\.

-## Subscribing to Notifications<a name="drivers-subscribe-notifications"></a>
+## Subscribing to notifications<a name="drivers-subscribe-notifications"></a>

 Amazon SNS can notify you when new versions of EC2 Windows Drivers are released\.
 Use the following procedure to subscribe to these notifications\.